The Online Diamond Industry Secrets

 You cannot!
-Some Online retailers are stating the diamond’s Origin on their site.
+Some Online retailers are stating the diamond’s origin on their site.
 Most likely this information is false.
 In order to know the diamond origin, one needs to know where the rough diamond is coming from.
-Origin isn’t part of the fields on Rapnet and doesn’t appear on the vendor’s API.
+Origin is not part of the fields on RapNet and does not appear on the vendor’s API.
 99% of the diamond vendors do not know where the Rough diamonds are coming from.
 It is strongly recommended that you DO NOT make your decision based on the origin of the diamond.
 As the simple answer to it is that no online retailer knows.
-The only requirement by the United States is that any diamond sold in the United States will be a conflict-free diamond and part of the Kimberly Process.
+The only requirement by the USA is that any diamond sold in the USA will be a conflict-free diamond and part of the Kimberly Process.
 This is a requirement that all respectable retailers in the USA must comply with.

 The Exclusivity Agreements and How Does It Hurt the Consumer